 RECOGNIZE WHEN NEGATIVITY IS CREEPING IN

 How you talk to yourself and about yourself matters.
 Negative thinking can trigger a downward spiral and support an unhelpful narrative — one that may not even be true.

 "Think about whether you are letting your thoughts run on autopilot," Hall says.
 "In times of stress, we often switch off and just let our thoughts do their own thing.
 Thought awareness, however, is about being in-tune with the internal narrative that is happening, recognizing it and pressing pause.”

 She suggests asking yourself the following questions to separate fact from fiction: What am I saying to myself today?
 Is this really a true thought?
 Is this a kind thought?
 What evidence do I have to prove or disprove this thought?
 “Remember your thoughts are just thoughts, and not facts,” Hall adds.

 It may also help to remind yourself that you've successfully handled challenges before.
 "Identify your strengths and how you overcame adversity in the past," suggests occupational therapist Laura Macdougall.
 "Once you see your strengths, you may be able to apply the same or similar strategies to your current situation."

 When you're feeling stuck in any situation, taking the next step — no matter how small it may be — can help things feel less overwhelming and build up your ability to bounce back.

-"The reality is that once you have taken one small action, it is easier to take the next one," says occupational therapist Laura Macdougall.
+"The reality is that once you have taken one small action, it is easier to take the next one," Macdougall says.